-Join Alan Demafiles for an in-depth discussion in this video Animating the pie chart, part of Animating Charts and Graphs in CINEMA 4D.
+Join Alan Demafiles for an in-depth discussion in this video Animating the pie chart, part of Cinema 4D: Animating Charts and Graphs.

 - The various effectors in MoGraph…offer a way to animate with large brush strokes…across several objects.…In this video, we'll take a look at plain, target,…and delay effectors.…So, previously, we had set this up to have our pie slices…animate on with our percent control.…Our imported Illustrator file still has these…as static objects, so I'm just going to select them…and get rid of them.…So we can take these individual slices now and animate them…through the use of a MoGraph Fracture object.…